grafov/reddit-clone-example/README.md

 The code was developed as a test task for the job interview for one company.
 I don't decide I will work there but anyway task was fun :)

+This simple web application offers:

+* creation of articles
+* comments
+* signup/signin for users
+* voting for articles

 ## Requirements

 * go compiler